 Both Alex and Angela worked at their fair share of restaurants, cafes and bakeries in France, each bringing their own flavors to the fare.
 With Alex came the tastes of Southern France—traditional recipes from his parents and grandparents—and with Angela came an international flair, as her Spanish mother and Singaporean father taught her how to cook.

 That’s why their menu features an array of sandwiches, including their Paris Sandwich (made with ham, brie, lettuce and basil butter) and Marseille Sandwich (made with roast beef, mozzarella, spinach, fresh tomatoes and homemade mayonnaise), as well as savory crepes with the option of tuna, bacon, cheese, ham and veggies, and sweet crepes made with Nutella, banana, cinnamon and honey.

 “There is no frozen food.
 Everything is made on site,” Angela explained.
 “Bread and croissants are daily baked.
 The sandwiches are made on demand.
 The crepes are made on site.”

-With an array of homemade pastries, bread, croissants and quiche (not to mention the homemade the mayonnaise and sauces), Le Café Gourmet serves their customers a variety of food so fresh, that their menu doesn’t even stay the same day-to-day, but customers are always sure to find croissants, baguette sandwiches and an array of sweet and savory crepes.
+Le Café Gourmet serves their customers a variety of food so fresh, that their menu doesn’t even stay the same day-to-day.
+Customers are always sure to find croissants, baguette sandwiches and an array of sweet and savory crepes.

 “We present authentic French products, tasty products, a lot of recipes you cannot find anywhere else,” Angela explained.
 “There is no machine to do the baguettes or the croissants.
 Each croissant, baguette and quiche is handmade by Alex.
 We present authentic artisanal food.
 Because everything is homemade, every day the menu changes.
 It is a surprise every day for our customers.”